Zamiell/stardew-valley/Min-Max_Guide.md

 * Water the crops that are not yet covered by sprinklers.
 * Salmonberries start spawning today, but do not venture too far out of your way to harvest them.
 (They are not worth a lot of extra time for the little energy that they return.)
 * Empty inventory.
 Retrieve 4 [Spring Foraging Bundle](https://stardewvalleywiki.com/Bundles#Spring_Foraging_Bundle) items + 4 [Spring Crops Bundle](https://stardewvalleywiki.com/Bundles#Spring_Crops_Bundle) items + 3 [Blacksmith's Bundle](https://stardewvalleywiki.com/Bundles#Blacksmiths_Bundle) items + 2 [Adventurer's Bundle](https://stardewvalleywiki.com/Bundles#Adventurers_Bundle) items.
+* Go to the community center and complete the bundles for these items.
+  * Remember to exit out of the Golden Scroll after completing one of the Boiler Room bundles in order to prevent getting trapped in the bugged cutscene.
+* Also complete the 25,000g, the 5,000g, and the 2,500g vault bundles.
+*

 ### Spring 16